Polynomial Expansion Rank Adaptation: Enhancing Low-Rank Fine-Tuning with High-Order Interactions¶

 Overall Architecture¶

-PERA follows LoRA's factorization framework, decomposing weight updates into \(B \in \mathbb{R}^{m \times r}\) and \(A \in \mathbb{R}^{r \times n}\).
-The core improvement applies polynomial expansions to both factors before combining them: a standard second-order polynomial expansion \(\text{Poly}^2(B)\) is applied to \(B\), and a Hadamard-based polynomial expansion \(\text{Poly}_H^2(A)\) with learnable coefficients \(\mathbf{h}\) (for stability) is applied to \(A\).
+PERA follows the decomposition framework of LoRA, decomposing weight updates into \(B \in \mathbb{R}^{m \times r}\) and \(A \in \mathbb{R}^{r \times n}\).
+The core improvement involves performing polynomial expansion on both factors before combination: standard second-order polynomial expansion \(\text{Poly}^2(B)\) for \(B\), and Hadamard-based polynomial expansion \(\text{Poly}_H^2(A)\) (with learnable coefficients \(\mathbf{h}\) to ensure stability) for \(A\).
 The final update is \(\Delta W = \text{Poly}^2(B) \cdot \text{Poly}_H^2(A)\).
+This process constitutes a "dual-path expansion—concatenation" parameter construction pipeline: \(B\) and \(A\) paths undergo polynomial expansion independently, are multiplied via concatenation to form \(\Delta W\), and are subsequently merged into the frozen \(W_0\).
+This occurs entirely during parameter construction in the training phase, making the inference form identical to LoRA.

 Key Designs¶